Welcome to Thomas Edward Mitton House

 Some service users have other conditions, for example a history of mental health issues, substance misuse (drugs, alcohol), epilepsy, or diabetes.
 These are addressed in assessment and rehabilitation, with support from external agencies where appropriate.

-In 2017, Thomas Edward Mitton House admitted 32 individuals following an acquired brain injury (ABI).
+In 2019, Thomas Edward Mitton House admitted 34 individuals following an acquired brain injury (ABI), and 30 people were discharged.

 Set in attractive landscaped gardens, Thomas Edward Mitton House offers comfortable en suite accommodation for 16 service users, with spacious and well-appointed communal areas for dining and relaxation.